DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 Full list of author information is available at the end of the article

 <span style="color:#4169E1">The Abstract is reproduced here in-extenso:

-<span style="color: #7b241c"> "Background: Although software tools abound for the comparison, analysis, identification, and classification of
-genomic sequences, taxonomic classification remains challenging due to the magnitude of the datasets and the intrinsic problems associated with classification.
+> "Background: Although software tools abound for the comparison, analysis, identification, and classification of genomic sequences, taxonomic classification remains challenging due to the magnitude of the datasets and the intrinsic problems associated with classification.
 The need exists for an approach and software tool that addresses the limitations of existing alignment-based methods, as well as the challenges of recently proposed alignment-free methods.
-Results: We propose a novel combination of supervised Machine Learning with Digital Signal Processing, resulting in ML-DSP: an alignment-free software tool for ultrafast, accurate, and scalable genome classification at all taxonomic levels.
+>Results: We propose a novel combination of supervised Machine Learning with Digital Signal Processing, resulting in ML-DSP: an alignment-free software tool for ultrafast, accurate, and scalable genome classification at all taxonomic levels.
 We test ML-DSP by classifying 7396 full mitochondrial genomes at various taxonomic levels, from kingdom to genus, with an average classification accuracy of > 97%.